manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex2_Configure_Azure_AD.md

 6. Scroll down to the bottom of the window.
 Under **Additional local administrators on all Azure AD joined devices**, no local administrators are displayed.
 Select the **Manage Additional local administrators on all Azure AD joined devices**. <br/>

-   On the **Device Administrators | Assignments** window, note that there are no additional assignements.
+   On the **Device Administrators | Assignments** window, note that there are no additional assignments.
 In the next several steps, you will add a role assignment.

-7. In the **Device Administrators | Assignments** window, select **+Add assignemnts** on the menu bar.
+7. In the **Device Administrators | Assignments** window, select **+Add assignments** on the menu bar.

 8. In the **Add assignments** pane on the right, select **Alex Wilber** in the list of users and then select the **Add** button at the bottom of the screen.